 Maria received a student and a departmental nomination which were both strongly supported by the Department of Statistics.
 Maria has developed and delivered innovative and uniquely tailored courses in statistics for graduate students across departments and institutes of the University of Oxford.
 Her students appreciate that prior to any discussion of statistics, she takes a class through an anonymised data set that turns out to be the Titanic passenger list and survivor statistics by class.
 She invites the class to ask questions of the data set that end up being the assumptions and important considerations and limitations of the data prior to asking people to guess what the data set is and then discussing how this knowledge changes their approach to the analysis.

-Dr Ellie Bath - Department of Zoology
+Dr Ellie Bath - Department of Biology

 Ellie received three student nominations which were strongly supported by the Department of Zoology.
 She is adept at introducing novel concepts into the tutorial using the context of pre-tutorial assignment material, making students draw their own conclusions.
 One of the student nominations, speaking on behalf of the Year 2 cohort, says ‘she deserves this award more than any staff member we’ve met’.
 All three nominations acknowledge the extremely high quality of Ellie’s teaching.

-Mr Martin Hurajt – Department of Zoology
+Mr Martin Hurajt – Department of Biology

 Martin received two staff nominations and a strong endorsement from the Head of Department (Zoology).
 Martin has performed exceptionally well in supporting the IT for the new MBiol course which has been very challenging not just because of COVID but because the department has also been rolling out their new course at the same time.
 He has overseen the installation of IT/AV infrastructure in the lecture theatres and other teaching spaces to ensure that the students have received the best quality service available.
 Martin has been exceptional in ensuring that as many lectures as possible have been recorded and made available to students.